curipha/gas-web-checker/README.md

 Cells on **"Status"**, **"Last modified"**, **"Response"**, **"Last checked"** and **"Hash"** columns are automatically filled by the utility.
 Once you run this utility, all cells on these column will be filled.
+Do not touch any cells on these columns.

 Tip
 ------------